 Facilities

 Some international schools in Singapore provide cutting-edge facilities, while others are relatively modest.
-You should prioritize schools with great facilities if you want your kid to have a wide range of opportunities for extracurricular activities.
-UWCSEA has a variety of sports facilities, including an Olympic-size pool, a gymnasium, and tennis courts.
+You should prioritize schools with great facilities if you want your children to have a wide range of opportunities for extracurricular activities.
+For example, UWCSEA has a variety of sports facilities, including an Olympic-size pool, a gymnasium, and tennis courts.

-Other schools such as the Nexus International School offer more unique extracurricular activities such as their notable Introduction to Filmmaking workshop where students will learn scriptwriting, directing, and cinematography.
+Other schools, such as the Nexus International School, offer more unique extracurricular activities, like notable Introduction to Filmmaking workshop where students will learn scriptwriting, directing, and cinematography.

 Location

-Even though Singapore is small, it might take up to an hour to go to and from school during morning rush hour.
-Moreover, depending on how far you have to send your child to school, you could spend anywhere between $800 – $1,500 SGD per term on the school bus.
+Even though Singapore is small, it might take up to an hour to go to and from school during the morning rush hour.
+Moreover, depending on how far you have to send your child to school, you could spend anywhere between $875 – $1,550 SGD per term on the school bus.

 Check out our other guides on locating housing and the best neighborhoods for families to learn more about where to reside in Singapore.